Census Data for Anchorage ...

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 Census and the 2010 Census, there were changes in the sampling area for Anchorage and you need to be careful when comparing results between the censuses.
+- Note: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2010 and the 2000 Census, there were changes in the sampling area for Anchorage and you need to be careful when comparing values between the censuses.
 More information about the nature of these the changes can be found in the section called Census-to-Census Observations ... (see below).

 Census-to-Census Observations ...

 When the Census Bureau takes a census count (or enumeration) for Anchorage, they start by specifying the boundaries of the area to be counted.
 This area (or sampling area) is a polygon and its shape can be quite complex - it may or may not match the geographical boundaries of Anchorage.
 It's important to note that from one Census to the next, the shape and location of the polygon can change.

 - Although we don't have specific information about the shape of the polygon for Anchorage or how it changed has over time, there is some information that can give us some hints.
 For example, since the shape of the sampling area is directly related to the shape of the polygon, any change to area probably indicates a new shape for the polygon.